In the US, as in much of the world, TBI is a common cause of death and disability.

 A chronic subdural hematoma appears hypodense compared with brain tissue, whereas a subacute subdural hematoma may have a similar radiopacity as brain tissue (isodense).
 Isodense subdural hematoma, particularly if bilateral and symmetric, may appear only subtly abnormal.
 In patients with severe anemia, an acute subdural hematoma may appear isodense with brain tissue.
 Among individual patients, findings may differ from these classic appearances.

 Signs of mass effect include sulcal effacement, ventricular and cisternal compression, and midline shift.
-Absence of these findings does not exclude increased ICP, and mass effect may be present with normal ICP.
+Absence of these findings does not exclude increased intracranial pressure (ICP), and mass effect may be present with normal ICP.

 A shift of > 5 mm from the midline is generally considered to be an indication for surgical evacuation of the hematoma.